Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to the department of investigation’s oversight of the police department use of surveillance technology
+A Local Law to amend the administrative code of the city of New York, in relation to a map of trails in parks or properties under the jurisdiction of the department of parks and recreation

 A motion was made that this Introduction be Approved by Council approved by consent Roll Call.